New Policies (Song dynasty): Hydraulic works law

-The hydraulic works law (shuilifa; 水利法) was meant to improve local organization of irrigation works.
+The hydraulic works law was meant to improve local organization of irrigation works.
 Instead of using corvée labor, each circuit was supposed to appoint officials to loan money to the people using the local treasury, so that they could hire laborers.
 The government also encouraged planting mulberry trees to increase silk production.

 Labor recruitment law

-The labor recruitment law (muyifa; 募役法) aimed at replacing corvée labor as a form of tax service with hired labor.
+The labor recruitment law aimed at replacing corvée labor as a form of tax service with hired labor.
 Each prefecture calculated the funds needed for official projects in advance so that the funds could be distributed appropriately.
 The government also paid a premium of 20 percent in years of crop failures.
 Effectively, it transformed labor service to the government into a monetary payment, increasing tax revenue.
 However, people who were previously exempt from corvée labor were forced to pay taxes for labor on official projects, and thus protested the new law.
 Although officially abolished in 1086, the new labor recruitment system existed in practice until the end of the Northern Song dynasty in 1127.

 Certainly the New Policies increased government revenues substantially, by at least 18 million guan annually.
 Tax receipts in coin rose by nearly 40 percent, primarily as a result of the monetization of labor services and the income generated by the Green Sprouts program; commercial sources, apart from the Sichuan tea monopoly, yielded only modest revenues.
 Although we lack complete figures for national accounts, estimates suggest that money payments reached a peak of 81 percent of central government revenues during the New Policies era, compared to 48 percent c.
 1000.
 At the same time tax receipts in cloth, a staple of state finance since the Eastern Han, virtually disappeared.
 From this time forward silver essentially replaced textiles in the Song fiscal system, and silk ceased to serve any monetary functions.